 He is co-initiator of The Balcony, newly-opened vitrine-exhibition space in The Hague.

 Mel Chan (Hong Kong, 1980) investigates the doomsday myth of this epoch – how do those supposedly irrational myths and fears come to surface despite our general adoration of rationality against the neo-liberalist backdrop?
-How does our ultimate freedom gives raise to, in Søren Kierkegaard’s term, Anxiety?
+How does our ultimate freedom give rise to, in Søren Kierkegaard’s term, Anxiety?
 How do we make sense of destruction, mysticism, and the arcane world within the framework of the highly-intensified posthuman technology?
 Does the dystopian imagination reflect the fear of deprivation of lifestyle choices, generated by the inevitable collapse of the late-capitalist/consumerist construction?

 Besides guiding audiences to take a glimpse of the possible doomsday scenario just as prophets do, Mel Chan also challenges the pure materialist point view of explanting human existence by re-visiting the dimension of Extrasensory Perceptions (Mystical Utterance), deconstructs the myths (Darling, Let Me Clean Your Underwear), and helps audiences to overcome the fear (Guided Imagination Experience).
-From time to time she also offers a special edition of Cocktail (White Russian with Artist’s Breast Milk) and sends, together with viewers, postcards from 1950s back to the current owner of the address (Postcard).
+From time to time she also offers a special edition of Cocktail (White Russian with Artist’s Breast Milk) and sends, together with viewers, postcards from the 1950s back to the current owner of the address (Postcard).